NimaBavar/NImaBavar/docs/README.md

 **school, where I steadily attempt to join and triumpth manifold competitions, especially in the branches of English speaking,**
 **Computer engineering and religion, which are entierly mentioned in the following list:**
-**The mentioned factors caused me to develop prominent skills which I still employ today as an enthusiastic who is demanding to cause intensive touch in the Cybersecurity industry.**
+**The mentioned factors caused me to develop prominent skills which I still employ today as an enthusiastic who is demanding to cause intensive touch in the industry.**

 <br>